EddieFahrenheit/EddieFahrenheit/README.md

-### Hi there! 👋 I'm Edmund.
+### Hi there! 👋
 <!-- description-start -->
+I'm Edmund

 Full Stack Software Engineer and Motion Picture Studio Mechanics Electrician.

-I'm obsessed with the cycle of learning and creation.
-I want to master my craft in order to propel humanity forward.
+I'm obsessed with the cycle of learning and creation!
+I want to master my craft in order to propel humanity forward!
 <!-- description-end -->

 <!-- aboutme-list-start -->